 The Court may pronounce civil and/or criminal sanctions, such as the payment of damages or the destruction of products or even prison sentences, for instance.

-The filing of a lawsuit for infringement requires a perfect mastery over the principle of intellectual property law.
+The filing of an infringement lawsuit requires a perfect mastery over the principle of intellectual property law.
 Hence, it is recommended to seek the assistance of a firm specialising in intellectual property.

 Such lawsuit incurs certain costs as well as deadlines to be taken into consideration; also, the negotiation route can always be taken up during the proceedings.